john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

 3
 ```

-What we did by making `Polygon` abstract is create a more complete blueprint for `Triangle` and `Rectangle`, that includes the idea (if not the implementation) that every polygon has an area.
+What we did by making `Polygon` abstract is create a more complete blueprint for `Triangle` and `Rectangle`, that includes the idea (but not the implementation) that every polygon has an area.
 This can be useful in organizing our thoughts in code.
-If at some point in the distant future we want to add a `Heptadecagon` class, we would have the abstract blueprint in `Polygon` to remind us we need to write a `get_area` method.
+If at some point in the distant future we want to add a `Heptadecagon` class, we would have the abstract blueprint in `Polygon` to remind us we need to write a `get_area()` method.

 <br/>